anuradhawick/MetaBCC-LR/README.md

 TBD
 ```
 * Reads path should contain FASTQ reads in the standard FASTQ format.
-* Output path is the foldername that you wish the results to be in.
+* Output path is the folder name that you wish the results to be saved in.
 * Specify the number of threads.
 * Max memory for the DSK to run.